 Our docs sometimes use “GitHub App registration” and “registration with a .dockstore.yml file” interchangeably, as they are equivalent terms.
 The Dockstore GitHub App and a .dockstore.yml file are two components of the same registration method.

-This document gives a high level overview of the GitHub Apps and the Dockstore GitHub App in particular.
-For details on configuring and using the Dockstore GitHub App with services, please walk through the Getting Started with Services tutorial.
+This document gives a high level overview of how Dockstore uses GitHub apps.
+For extra details on configuring and using the Dockstore GitHub App, see our other docs on the here.

-With the Dockstore GitHub App, authors do not need to manually refresh their services on Dockstore to get the latest changes from GitHub.
-Dockstore will automatically update whenever the service is updated on GitHub.
+With the Dockstore GitHub App installed, authors do not need to manually refresh their workflows/services/tools on Dockstore to get the latest changes from GitHub.
+Dockstore will automatically update whenever the corresponding repository is updated on GitHub.